Rules & Procedures

 Board Eligible (BE) or Board Certified (BC) dentists may be request a disability waiver to defer payment of their annual registration fee:

-A. if the BE or BC dentist submits a letter from a physician or insurance company that verifies their condition; and
+A. If the BE or BC dentist submits a letter from a physician or insurance company that verifies their condition; and

 B. for a period not to exceed three years from the time the BE or BC dentist’s request is approved by the ABGD.